Sanskar-tyagi/PLEARN_Everscale/README.md

 The collaboration of the team made achieving the milestones of the project in a short period of time and within the deadline feasible.

 #### What we learned
-We have learned about the GameFi market, the Web 3 ecosystem, and how to integrate sustainable finance in blockchain to create a useful product.
-We have also learned about the FNFT which is a new topic for our team, however, we have managed to run, the FNFT smart contract, successfully.
+We have learned about the GameFi market, the Web 3 ecosystem, and how to integrate blockchain in the educational model in a fun and interactive way to create a useful product.

-#### What's next for ESGROW?
+#### What's next for PLEARN?
-ESGROW will be part of a bigger project, **PLEARN**, which is a game aims at teaching financial literacy.
-ESGROW, will present the fourth pillar of the game which is the ESG-related projects deal.
-Once it is integrated into the game, participants will have the chance to learn about the importance of sustainable finance in making their financial decisions.
+**PLEARN**,as it has four pillars, and now, we are building the first pillar, the real estate, we are in the process of builiding the other three pillars, Tradinf, Auction, and ESG, so that the game can be complete.

 ---
 ### GOVERNANCE